-The scope of the TOE is the SLE78CLX1600PM chip and jTOP[®] as a platform for execution of Java Card applications.
-It includes the Java Card Virtual Machine (JCVM), the Java Card Runtime Environment (JCRE), the Java Card Application Programming Interface (JC API), and the Card Manager (GP 2.2.1 based) allowing the management post-issuance of off-card verified applications, and the LDS FS and PACE APIs.
+The scope of the TOE is the SLE78CLX1600PM chip and jTOP® as a platform for execution of Java Card applications.
+It includes the Java Card Virtual Machine (JCVM), the Java Card Runtime Environment (JCRE), the Java Card Application Programming Interface (JC API), and the Card Manager (GP 2.2.1 based) allowing the management post-issuance of off-card verified applications.
 The TOE does not embed native applications.